cintiadr/blog/content/post/build-as-code.md

 (create a new stack and check for a health check on a certain URL).

 But it's important to note that _you are not here to test the infra tool_.
-You don't need to test that terraform or Cloudformation work as they should on each deploymentt rerraform and Cloudformation _will_ create the resources you asked.
+You don't need to test that terraform or Cloudformation work as they should on each deployment terraform and Cloudformation _will_ create the resources you asked.

 The question for your integration tests is: does that infrastructure _actually_ delivers what you need?
 Did your change break connectivity to the application you need?
 Think holistically about your stack and infrastructure when creating your tests.